luchettodj94/A-Better-Way-Through-Internet/README.md

 here you can find the "url query": https://etsi.me/search?q=%s

-Alternatively https://neeva.com and its "ulr query": https://neeva.com/search?q=%s
+Alternatively https://neeva.com (no need to sign up) and its "ulr query": https://neeva.com/search?q=%s

-Lastly if you still want to use your Google account (chrome, yt, drive, etc.) make sure to check the link below and disable everything you are not comfortable with: https://myaccount.google.com/data-and-privacy
+Lastly if you still want to use your Google account (chrome, yt, drive, etc.) make sure to check the following link and disable everything you are not comfortable with: https://myaccount.google.com/data-and-privacy

 Same goes with Amazon services: